experimentAccount2/slpkg/README.rst

 .. code-block:: bash

-    Utility for easy management packages in Slackware
+    Slpkg is a user-friendly package manager for Slackware installations

     Commands:
        update                                   update all package lists